• Home

 Tensile Strength of FRP and Steel

 When discussing the tensile strength of FRP vs steel pipe, steel is traditionally known for its high tensile strength, making it a preferred choice in scenarios requiring the handling of substantial pressure and load.
+However, FRP pipe tensile strength has improved significantly, offering a competitive strength-to-weight ratio that can make it suitable for various applications while providing additional benefits like corrosion resistance and reduced weight.
 Steel pipes can withstand considerable stress without deformation, which is crucial in industrial applications where pipes must endure heavy operational forces.

 Corrosion Resistance in Various Environments